GovTechSG/ace-recruitment-trello/README.md

 ```

 You can add the list_id of any list that you do not wish to monitor in the `LIST_EXCEPTIONS` split by '|'.
-Adding multiple recipients looks like this:
+Adding multiple list_id looks like this:
 ```
 LIST_EXCEPTIONS=58753825c4e037866aebd303|58753825c4e037866aebd302
 ```